Archdiocese of Portland in Oregon: 1846 to 1885

 In 1846, after the United States and Great Britain settled their borders in the Pacific Northwest, the Vatican elevated the vicariate apostolic to the Archdiocese of Oregon City.
 The pope designated the Diocese of Walla Walla in Washington State and the Diocese of Vancouver Island in British Columbia as suffragan dioceses.
 Oregon City became the second American archdiocese, preceded only by the Archdiocese of Baltimore.
 The pope named Blanchet as the first archbishop of Oregon City.

 In 1853, the first Catholic church in Salem, St. Joseph's, was founded.
 The Vatican erected the Vicariate Apostolic of Idaho and Montana in 1868, taking those territories from the Archdiocese of Oregon City.
 In 1870, the Catholic Sentinel was founded as the official newspaper of the archdiocese.

 Pope Leo XIII named Bishop Charles John Seghers of Vancouver Island as coadjutor archbishop in Oregon City to assist Blanchet in 1878.
-When Blanchet retired in 1880, Seghers automatically succeeded him as bishop.
+When Blanchet retired in 1880, Seghers succeeded him.
 In 1884, Seghers successfully petitioned the Vatican to reappoint him as bishop of Vancouver Island so that he could continue missionary work in Alaska.